irmen/Pyro4/examples/robots/Readme.txt

  - this example makes use of Pyro's AutoProxy feature.
 Registering observers and getting a robot object back is done via proxies automatically because those are Pyro objects.

-Because we are using some custom classes, this example requires the pickle serializer.